MorpheusAIs/Morpheus-Lumerin-Node/readme.md

 3. Extract the zip to a local folder (examples)
     * Windows: `(%USERPROFILE%)/Downloads/morpheus)`
     * Linux & MacOS: `~/Downloads/morpheus`
-    * On MacOS you may need to execute `xattr -c mor-launch proxy-router ui-desktop.app` in a command window to remove the quarantine flag on MacOS
+    * On MacOS you may need to execute `xattr -c mor-launch proxy-router ui-desktop.app llama-server` in a command window to remove the quarantine flag on MacOS
 4. Edit the .env file (this is a hidden file, please use your OS specific method to show hidden files)
     * Change `ETH_NODE_ADDRESS=` (you can setup a free one in Alchemy or Infura)
     * Change `WALLET_PRIVATE_KEY=` This will be the private key of the Wallet you setup previously

-### Consumer (Local LLM, Proxy-Router & UI-Desktop):
+### Consumer from Package (Local LLM, Proxy-Router & UI-Desktop):
+Please see /consumer.md for building from git source
 1. Assuming that you have already setup the prerequisites and downloaded the latest release, you can follow the steps below to get started
 2. Launch the node - this should open a command window to see local LLM model server and proxy-router start and then should launch the user interface
     * Windows: Double click the `mor-launch.exe` (You will need to tell Windows Defender this is ok to run)